coltonhurst/bw-napi-test/README.md

 # bw-napi-test

-This repository is an TS Node project using Bitwarden's [Secrets Manager SDK](https://www.npmjs.com/package/@bitwarden/sdk-napi).
+This repository is an example TS Node project using Bitwarden's [Secrets Manager SDK](https://www.npmjs.com/package/@bitwarden/sdk-napi).

 ## To Run